 Q: My son, husband, and I (and I think the dog, too) are all sick with a nasty cold.
 The amount of tissues we’ve gone through in the last day alone is staggering.
 It’s crazy that one family can go through so many!
 I feel bad throwing them all away.
 Can I recycle these used tissues?

 A: First of all, ewww.
 Second of all, ewww.

-I have to be completely honest with you, I have never thought about this question before.
+I have to be completely honest with you, I've never thought about this question before.
 My family has an average of about nine colds a flu season (that’s three for each of us), and we also go through a boatload of tissues.
-Not once have I ever stopped to think about recycling all those tissues, so I gotta hand it to ya — kudos for being so environmentally minded even while ill.
+Not once have I ever stopped to think about recycling all those tissues, so I gotta hand it to you — kudos for being so environmentally minded even while ill.
 Maybe you should get a job here at MNN (not mine, of course).

 Now on to business.
 The truth is, tissues are essentially paper, and unused, these can definitely be recycled with the rest of your paper recycling (though I’m not sure why you’d be recycling unused tissues).
 Dirty tissues covered in your germy snot, however, should not be recycled.

 Interestingly, I found a lot of people online who (claim to) compost their dirty tissues.
 There’s a lot of controversy about this, however.
 You see, some say that the germs in your tissues are rendered harmless because of the high temperatures created during the composting process.
 Others disagree and say that the pathogens in your dirty tissues might survive during composting, and that’s not stuff you want to spread around your vegetable garden.

 So if you’re daring, you might want to go ahead and try it.
 Or if you’re a little less daring, why not wait until you get better and compost all those regular tissues you go through?
 Sure, it’s not the same volume but at least you’re doing something.
 Not sure about composting at all?
 Check out this couple’s journey into vermicomposting if you need some inspiration.